 Text copied to clipboard!

-• Conduct comprehensive hearing assessments for children, including newborns, using age-appropriate techniques.
+• Conduct comprehensive hearing assessments for children of all ages.

-• Diagnose and manage hearing loss and auditory processing disorders in pediatric patients.
+• Diagnose and manage hearing and balance disorders in pediatric patients.

-• Select, fit, and manage hearing aids and other assistive listening devices for children.
+• Fit, program, and maintain hearing aids and other assistive devices.

-• Stay current with advancements in pediatric audiology and hearing aid technology.
+• Stay updated on advancements in pediatric audiology and implement best practices.

-• Participate in community outreach and education programs related to pediatric hearing health.
+• Participate in community outreach and education programs related to hearing health.

 Requirements